Creating your first JSS React application

 Friday, January 29, 2021

-Layer One - Development Manager - Phil Busch
+Layer One - Sr Director of Software Delivery - Phil Busch

 This blog post will guide you through creating your first Sitecore JSS app.
 We'll be using React, but Sitecore JSS also supports Angular and Vue.
 Before you get started with the installation, check out our previous post on Sitecore JSS.